sous-chefs/kafka/LIMITATIONS.md

 - Apache Kafka upstream publishes generic binary tarballs instead of distro-specific packages.
 - The upstream broker build currently supports Scala 2.13 only.
 - Runtime compatibility depends on a supported Java runtime rather than distro packaging metadata.
 - Kafka 3.9 fully supports Java 17 and Java 21.
-This cookbook defaults to Java 17 because it is an LTS release that is portable across all currently supported platforms with the available Java cookbook installers; callers can override `java_version` when they need Java 21 on platforms where package-backed installs are available.
+This cookbook defaults to Java 17 because it is the broadly portable LTS choice across the current support matrix.
+Managed Java currently uses Amazon Corretto on Amazon Linux and supported RHEL-family platforms, and Eclipse Temurin on Debian, Ubuntu, and Fedora.
+Callers can override `java_version` when they need Java 21 on platforms where package-backed installs are available.

 ## Source/Compiled Installation